My 10-day Vipassana Retreat: A Journey Through Pain and Self-Observation

 At 7:00 PM we all went to the octagonal main hall, Dhamma Hall, to receive instructions about the Vipassana retreat, and also to meditate.

-The instructor highlighted the code of discipline, our schedule, told us about the chanting and explained what we will be doing the next day.
+The instructor highlighted the code of discipline, and our schedule, told us about the chanting and explained what we would be doing the next day.

 After that, we all started practicing the Anapana meditation, which is based on only observing your breathing.